The Mental Illnesses of Adolf Hitler and Winston Churchill

-- Borderline paranoid schizophrenia .
-Dr. Murray said this paranoia exhibits an abnormal pattern of extreme fear of abandonment.
+- Borderline paranoid schizophrenia: Dr. Murray said this paranoia exhibits an abnormal pattern of extreme fear of abandonment.
 Today, the illness is called borderline personality disorder.
 Relationships tend to be unstable, as are one’s emotions, and sense of self.
-Such a person often feels empty inside, can do self-harm and is frequently dangerous.
-Today the illness is called borderline personality disorder.
+Such a person often feels empty inside, can do self-harm, and is frequently dangerous to others.

-- Hysterical.
-Given to persistent, delusional moods of expansiveness or elevated irritability.
-It is marked with grandiosity and a sense of personal omnipotence.
+- Hysteria: Prone to persistent, delusional moods of expansiveness or elevated irritability.
+It is marked by grandiosity and a sense of personal omnipotence.

 Other illnesses cited by professionals are:

-- Severe Anxiety.
-Deep fear manifested in physical feelings of a pounding heart, a heart attack, or as though one is dying.
-Other feelings include sweating, trembling, choking, going crazy, dying, and losing control, among others.
+- Severe anxiety: Deep fear manifested in physical feelings of a pounding heart, as though one is dying of a heart attack.
+Other feelings include sweating, trembling, choking, going crazy, and losing control, among others.

-- Insomnia.
-Extreme difficulty and inability to sleep is also related to symptoms that resemble irritable bowel syndrome.
+- Insomnia: Extreme difficulty and inability to sleep and other symptoms that resemble irritable bowel syndrome.

 Churchill's Personal Physician

 Charles McMoran Wilson, 1st Baron Moran, is best remembered as Winston Churchill's personal physician.
 Mania ran in the Churchill blood, particularly in his father, Lord Randolph.
 This helped Moran treat his patient with more accuracy.
-His medicines included Seconal, Amytal, (now declared too dangerous for use), and Drinamyl which contained barbiturates to calm him down, and amphetamines to cheer him up.
+His medicines included Seconal, Amytal, (now declared too dangerous for use), and Drinamyl.
+These drug combinations contained barbiturates to calm him down, and amphetamines to cheer him up.
 These were taken when Churchill had a stroke.
-Other medicines were Edrisal, a mixture of painkillers and barbiturates that were Churchill’s favorite and that he named his personal “Morans”.
+Other medicines were Edrisal, a mixture of painkillers and barbiturates, that was Churchill’s favorite and that he named his personal “Morans.”
 There is the story of a more physically fit Churchill in his 80s who was given speed just before he was to deliver a speech to parliament.

 Mental Illnesses of Winston Churchill

-- Mania.
-According to BipolarLives, Churchill’s mania was evidenced through combative personal relationships, and enjoyment of war.
-He called World War I “this glorious, delicious war”, and said “war is the normal occupation of man.”
+- Mania: According to BipolarLives, Churchill’s mania was evidenced through combative personal relationships, and enjoyment of war.
+He called World War I “this glorious, delicious war,” and said, “war is the normal occupation of man.”
 He could hold monologues for four hours, and his energy kept him working from 8 a.m. to 4:30 a.m. the next day.
-He also had boundary issues (dictating to his secretary while he was taking a bath), and amazing productivity (43 books while he was prime minister).
+He also had boundary issues (dictating to his secretary while he was taking a bath), and amazing productivity (writing 43 books while he was prime minister).

-- Cyclothymia.
-The feature, Altered Statesmen from the Discovery Channel suggested that along with his depressions, Churchill experienced intensely creative ‘up’ moods.
+- Cyclothymia: The program Altered Statesmen from the Discovery Channel suggested that along with his depressions, Churchill experienced intensely creative ‘up’ moods.
 However, Churchill’s neurologist thought he had cyclothymia, a milder form of bipolar disorder.

 Just as there are good people and bad people who are perfectly normal, the same can be said for those who are mentally ill.
 There are good people and bad people who are afflicted with mental illness.
-Hitler emerged as one of the bad people with mental illness.
-And yet, he attained power and influence over so many people, most of them without any psychological illness at all.
-They all participated in Hitler’s legacies of World War II and the Holocaust.
+Hitler emerged as one of the bad people with mental illness and yet, he attained power and influence over so many people, most of them without any psychological illness at all.
+They all participated in Hitler’s mass campaign of violence in World War II.

-The lesson today is to understand the psychology of leaders like ISIS’ chief Abu Bakr Al-Baghdadi, and North Korean dictator Kim Jong-Un, and how they wield power over people who are largely sane.
+The lesson today is to understand the psychology of leaders like ISIS chief Abu Bakr Al-Baghdadi and North Korean dictator Kim Jong-Un, and how they wield power over largely sane people.
 For as long as there is evil, whether from a normal mind or one that is mentally insane, it must be studied and understood so that the lessons learned can be applied to benefit the world’s future safety.

 On the other hand, we must not forget that Churchill's mental illness was well suited during World War II when England, then the underdog, defeated Hitler after five years.
 His hardheadedness, which was due to his disorder, benefitted the Allies during World War II.
 A saner mind would have seen Britain’s disadvantages compared to Germany’s and decided to give up.
 It took the madness of Churchill to take Germany on, get the people to rally behind him, and win the war in five years.